Actor-centered Representations for Action Localization in Streaming Videos: Introduction

-Cognitive theories of human event perception~\cite{zacks2001event,zacks2001perceiving} suggest that humans build event representations by contextualizing the actor's features with environment-level (or scene) at both a perceptual level (such as color, texture, and movement) and a conceptual level (such as actor-environment interactions and action goals).
-The notion of \textit{hierarchical} predictive learning is used to model the evolution of both the environment and the actor by constructing and predicting actor-centered representations in a streaming fashion.
+We build actor-centered event representations by contextualizing the actor's features with environment-level (or scene) at both a perceptual level (such as color, texture, and movement) and a conceptual level (such as actor-environment interactions and action goals).
 Computationally, we model this process by following a sequence of operations given by \textit{observe, predict, compare, attend, contextualize}, and \textit{localize}.
-Figure~\ref{fig:intuition} illustrates this process, which follows a common working assumption in theories of event perception in humans~\cite{zacks2007event,zacks2001event,zacks2001perceiving}.
-The key idea is that predictable features or objects do not attract attention and hence do not contribute to the action of interest.
-Based on the surprise-attention hypothesis~\cite{horstmann2015surprise,horstmann2016novelty}, we introduce the idea of contextualized, hierarchical prediction that enables the algorithm to select objects of interest and maintain context in prediction to localize the action by navigating spurious motion patterns such as camera motion, background clutter, and object deformation, to name a few.
+Figure~\ref{fig:intuition} illustrates this process.
+The \textit{key idea} is that predictable features or objects do not attract attention and hence do not contribute to the action of interest.
+We introduce the idea of hierarchical prediction that enables the framework to select objects of interest and maintain context in prediction to localize the action by navigating spurious motion patterns such as camera motion and background clutter.
+This hierarchical prediction differs from prior versions of predictive learning for action recognition~\cite{Aakur_2019_CVPR,aakur2020action}, which do not consider the actor-centered features such as appearance, geometry, and their evolution with respect to the scene.

-\textbf{Contributions:} The contributions of our approach are three-fold: (i) we introduce the idea of \textit{hierarchical} predictive learning to learn actor-centered representations to localize actions in \textit{streaming videos} in a \textit{self-supervised manner}, (ii) introduce a novel, attention-driven formulation for learning actor-centered features to help maintain context in future feature prediction, and (iii) show that the use of actor-centered feature representations helps learn robust features that can generalize to data from outside the training domain \textit{without finetuning} \textit{for both localization and recognition}.
+The \textbf{contributions} are four-fold: (i) we introduce the idea of \textit{hierarchical} predictive learning to learn actor-centered representations to localize actions in \textit{streaming videos} in an \textit{unsupervised manner}, (ii) introduce a novel, attention-driven formulation for learning robust, actor-centered event features for action localization and recognition, (iii) demonstrate that the proposed approach can be trivially extended to multi-actor group activity recognition and localization, and (iv) show that the use of actor-centered feature representations helps learn robust features that can generalize to data from outside the training domain \textit{without finetuning} \textit{for both localization and group activity recognition}.